angelolz/CookieClickerRPC/README.md

 cycle through all the possible information that the mod provides :)

 ## Installation (Browser)
+### Requirements
+- [Java 8](https://java.com/en/download/) (or higher, although the exe might prompt you to install Java 8 for some reason)

+### Running the program
+**Windows**
-Run the executable program.
+- Just launch the executable program!

+**macOS / Linux**
+- Open a terminal and navigate to where the jar file is stored using the `cd` command.
+- Type the command: `java -jar *.jar`.

 Upon running the program, it should automatically open the Cookie Clicker website for you.

 Copy this code and save it as a bookmark.
 ```javascript
 javascript: (function () {   Game.LoadMod('https://angelolz.dev/mods/ccrpc/main.js'); }());
 ```

-## Enabling Rich Presence
-### Windows
-- Just launch the executable program!

-### macOS / Linux
-- Open a terminal and navigate to where the jar file is stored using the `cd` command.
-- Type the command: `java -jar *.jar`.

 If everything was installed correctly, you should see the below output and your rich presence on Discord!
 ![It's working! :D](https://i.imgur.com/JAIsMk4.png)